-The take-home message?
+The take home message?

-And... he would have told me that I sounded ridiculous, if I would have suggested to him that there were, in fact, seagulls that have black bodies.
-It wasn't until years later that black-bodied seagulls were discovered in New Zealand, and then in South America, discrediting our ornithologist's entire proof about seagulls and white bodies.
+And... he would have told me that I sounded ridiculous, if I'd have suggested that there were, in fact, seagulls that have black bodies.
+It wasn't until years later, long after his death, that black-bodied seagulls were discovered in New Zealand, and then in South America, discrediting our ornithologist's entire proof about seagulls and white bodies.

-(KATHRYN ELIZABETH, by now, has finished washing her gear.
-She starts drying off the tank with a towel.)
+(KATHRYN starts drying off the washed scuba tank with a towel.)

 If anything, that's proof that our methods work.
 As more data comes in, you update your model.
-It's better to have a working model than stagnation.
+It's better to have a working model than... stagnation.